Gruen Movement Made in Cincinnati

 UPDATE: May 2022

 The Clock Tower has been preserved including the clocks!
-While the clock glass and hands will be restored, the mechanical wieght driven movement is too far gone to save.
+While the clock glass and hands will be restored, the mechanical weight driven movement is too far gone to save.
 The clock will run on an electrical circuit.
-(I still want to see how they do that :)

 Get the News